-Have you ever noticed that a specific sound, like someone chewing or breathing loudly, can send you into a fight or flight response?
-If so, this may be more than just annoyance – it could be something called misophonia.
-Misophonia is a disorder of sound perception where people have extreme emotional reactions like irritation, anger, or even rage when they hear specific sounds.
+Have you ever felt really upset by a specific sound, like someone chewing or breathing loudly?
+This could be more than just annoyance – it might be something called misophonia.
+Misophonia is when certain sounds cause strong emotional reactions like irritation, anger, or even rage.

-Misophonia is triggered by different sounds for different people.
-Some people may be triggered by sounds like chewing, whistling, or even nasal breathing sounds.
-People with misophonia often also have a sensory processing disorder, which is common in individuals with ASD.
-Misophonia can result in emotional reactions such as anxiety or anger and can even cause physical symptoms like headaches and an increased heart rate.
+Different people are upset by different sounds, like chewing, whistling, or nasal breathing.
+People with misophonia often also have sensory processing issues, which are common in individuals with ASD.
+Misophonia can lead to feeling anxious or angry and might even cause physical symptoms like headaches and a fast heartbeat.

 Causes of Misophonia